Sharp bounds for rainbow matchings in hypergraphs: Introduction

 \begin{theorem} For any fixed $t\ge 2$, and any large $r$, we have

 \end{theorem} Here, the implicit constant in the $O$-notation may depend on $t$.

-For $f(r,t)$, i.e. in the setting of $r$-partite graphs, an easy adaptation of the proof of Correia-Sudakov-Tomon gives the upper bound $f(r,t)\le (t-1)\cdot t^r$.
+For $f(r,t)$, i.e.\ in the setting of $r$-partite graphs, an easy adaptation of the proof of Munh\'{a} Correia, Sudakov, and Tomon gives the upper bound $f(r,t)\le (t-1)\cdot t^r$.
 Again, we prove that for fixed $t\ge 2$ and large $r$, this is tight up to sub-exponential factors in $r$.

 \begin{theorem} For any fixed $t\ge 2$, and any $r\ge 2$, we have

 \end{theorem}

 Again, the implicit constant in the $O$-notation may depend on $t$.